Doctor Who (film): Plot

-The Doctor, currently in his seventh incarnation, transports the Master's remains, from Skaro, to Gallifrey via his TARDIS.
+The Doctor, currently in his seventh incarnation, transports the Master's remains from Skaro to Gallifrey via his TARDIS.
 The Master had been previously tried and executed at the hands of the Daleks.
 En route to their destination and while the Doctor reads, the locked box with the Master's remains breaks open.
-The Master, in the form of a snake-like ooze, leaks out and infects the TARDIS.
+The Master, in the form of a snake-like ooze, leaks out and sabotages the TARDIS.
 The Doctor is forced to make an emergency materialisation in San Francisco's Chinatown on 30 December 1999.

 After exiting the TARDIS, the Doctor is shot by a gang chasing down Chang Lee, a young Chinese-American man.
 Lee calls for an ambulance and escorts the unconscious Doctor to a hospital.
 The ooze also gets aboard the ambulance.
 At the hospital, after the bullets are removed, cardiologist Dr. Grace Holloway attempts surgery to stabilise his unusual heartbeat, but is confused by his strange double-heart anatomy.
-After the Doctor apparently dies in the operating table, his body is taken to the morgue, and Lee steals his possessions.
+After the Doctor apparently dies on the operating table, his body is taken to the morgue, and Lee steals his possessions.
 That night, the Master takes over the body of Bruce, the paramedic.

 Later, the Doctor regenerates.
 The new Doctor, suffering amnesia, recognises Holloway, who has resigned from the hospital after the failed operation.
 He follows her to her car and proves he is the same man she failed to save.
 Grace takes him home to recover.
-Now in Bruce's body, the Master convinces Lee that the Doctor had stolen his original body and persuades him into opening the TARDIS' Eye of Harmony, which requires a human retinal scan.
+Now in Bruce's body, the Master convinces Lee that the Doctor had stolen his original body and persuades him into opening the TARDIS's Eye of Harmony, which requires a human retinal scan.
 When the Eye opens, the Doctor is flooded with memories and realises the Master is searching for him.
 He warns Grace that while the Eye is opened, the fabric of reality will weaken.
 Earth will be potentially destroyed by midnight on New Year's Eve if they cannot close it.
 To solve this conundrum, he needs an atomic clock, and there is one on display at the San Francisco Institute of Technological Advancement and Research.